Equity Stripping for Asset Protection

 Friendly Liens

 Friendly liens are the riskiest form of equity stripping.
 A court that concludes the lien lacks real economic substance can set it aside.
-The critical requirements: the loan must involve actual consideration (real money must change hands), the terms must reflect a genuine lending relationship (interest rate, repayment schedule, documented advances), and the borrower must actually service the debt.
-A lien filed with no money behind it is a bogus lien, and a bogus lien is a fraudulent transfer.
+The critical requirements: the loan must involve actual consideration (real money must change hands), the terms must reflect a genuine lending relationship (market interest rate, repayment schedule, documented advances), and the borrower must actually service the debt.
+A lien filed with no money behind it is a bogus lien, and courts treat bogus liens as fraudulent transfers.

 Cross-Collateralization